Customer Story

 The company’s strategy also involves launching new questions as focus questions.
 This approach helps quickly communicate with the team about emerging quality issues they need to be aware of.

-Overall, the customer says the results they’ve seen would not have been possible without automation, and that implementing EASE has led to meaningful change in the organization.
+Overall, the manufacturer believes the results it’s seen would not have been possible without automation, and that implementing EASE has led to meaningful change in the organization.

 “The paper model doesn’t scale to a 1,000-employee factory,” the senior manager says.
 “I’m passionate about how we use EASE and what we’re getting out of it.”